 In metros across the nation, renters are seeing a common trend: skyrocketing demand and diminishing supply.
 Even in cities where housing hasn’t traditionally been so cutthroat, it’s a new game today.
-Take Texas, for example: Today, apartments in Dallas turn over at the speed of light.
-The vacancy rate has fallen 5 percent since 2006, while the share of population renting in the metro area has risen the same amount.
+Take Texas, for example Today, apartments in Dallas turn over at the speed of light.
+The vacancy rate has fallen 5 percent since 2006, while the share of the population renting in the metro area has risen the same amount.
 More Texans are choosing to rent than ever, meaning you don’t have unlimited days to make a decision on your new home.
 If you don’t sign on the dotted line today, the price may change or someone else will snatch the unit.
-If you’re feeling pressured to lock in a lease in a hurry, we have some proven tips to help you secure the home you love.
+If you’re feeling pressured to lock in a lease in a hurry, we have some proven tips to finding apartments in Dallas!

 5 Proven Tips For Renting Apartments in Dallas